Will my diploma/transcript indicate I received a degree online?

 What computer technology do I need to take this online program?

-Canvas is the HSU Learning Management System (LMS).
+Canvas is the Humboldt Learning Management System (LMS).
 Students will have access to the syllabus, course calendar, assignments and other materials and functions via Canvas.
 Because it's built using web standards, Canvas runs on Windows, Mac, Linux, iOS, Android, or any other device with a modern web browser.

 Before logging into Canvas, confirm that your hardware, software and settings are correct and compatible with Canvas requirements to be able to run the LMS.